 In the instance that the land you’re looking at does not offer specific utilities, you will then need to look into what it will take to acquire them.
 In some cases, the additional cost to add a utility to the framework can outweigh the benefit of owning it in the first place.

 Another consideration to take when buying commercial land is the design and topography of the property.
-A good inspector will be able to point out potential issues of concern, such as:
+A good inspector will be able to point out potential issues of concern with commercial properties, such as:

 - Soil quality

 Any or all of the above issues and more should be addressed before moving forward with the purchasing process to ensure you receive the best value for your business plan and guarantee future success and a lucrative investment.

 If you’ve finally found a piece vacant land for commercial property that meets zoning requirements, has all available utilities, is set on a solid piece of land and is easily accessible, deed restrictions can still pop up as the lone remaining obstacle.